opendatacube/datacube-core/docs/installation/extending-odc.rst

 `datacube-core` includes a non-persistent, local, in-memory index driver.
 The index is maintained in local memory and is not backed by a database.
-The code for this driver is located at ``datacube.index.null`` and can be used by setting the ``index_driver`` to ``memory`` in the configuration file.
+The code for this driver is located at ``datacube.index.memory`` and can be used by setting the ``index_driver`` to ``memory`` in the configuration file.

 The memory index driver may be useful: